Improve FSH, Fertility and Hormone Levels Naturally

 First Clinical Trial

 After consulting with our gynecologist advisor and a biostatistician, we agreed to accept women with high FSH into our program with the request that they have their FSH levels measured before, and after therapy.
-The biostatistician required a minimum of 8 participants; we tested more: 16 women diagnosed infertile with FSH readings over 10 mIU/ml.
-The women in this trial averaged 39 years’ of age.
+In order to create meaningful statistics, the biostatistician required a minimum of 8 participants.
+We tested more: 16 women diagnosed infertile with FSH readings over 10 mIU/ml.
+The women in this trial averaged 39 years of age.

 The trial indicated that our therapy was effective for women diagnosed with high FSH, when six of the 16 (38%) became pregnant before they could get their post-therapy FSH checked.
 Of the remaining ten, nine had decreases in FSH levels, with an average improvement of 11.6 points.
-In one woman, FSH increased by one point.
+Only one woman failed to improve; her FSH increased by one point.
+Published data from this clinical trial is included in our consumer book, Miracle Moms, Better Sex, Less Pain (Med-Art Press, 2009).

 Latest Published Study

-In a much larger study (Rice et al., 2015a), 39% (48/122) of patients with high FSH levels became pregnant after treatment.
+In a much larger study, 39% (48/122) of patients with high FSH levels became pregnant after treatment.
 Of these, 43 had natural pregnancies, and 5 were by IVF.
-It is interesting to see how closely these results parallel the 38% success rate of the Clinical Trial, and exciting to see these results in a population of women who were considered hormonally infertile prior to therapy.
-It appears to be very good news for women approaching menopause – and who want to conceive.
+Like so many of our studies, these results closely parallel the 38% success rate of the early clinical trial.
+It is exciting to see these results in a population of women who were considered hormonally infertile prior to therapy.
+This is very good news for women wanting to conceive despite being reproductively older, having high FSH, or approaching menopause.